leandrosardi/blackops/README.md

 ops source hostname.op --remote --node=prod1 --name=prod1
 ```

-becase it is already defined in the hash descriptior of the node (`:name`).
+because it is already defined in the hash descriptor of the node (`:name`).

 **config.rb**